tidymodels/dials/tests/testthat/_snaps/parameters.md

       parameters_constr(2)
     Condition
       Error in `parameters_constr()`:
-      !
-Element `name` should be a character string.
+      ! `name` must be a character vector, not the number 2.

 ---